dotmpe/x-docker-sagan/ReadMe.md

 [2022-12-21]
-: Committing accumulated, some initial script to build ELSA image as well but that is pretty stale and EveBox runs fine as UI.
+: Committing accumulated, some initial script to build ELSA image as well but that is pretty stale and EveBox runs fine.
   Looked at (but not using) quadrantsec/meer, a spooler that can enrich as well.

 v0.2